-with the highest quality reproductions that technology makes possible.
+with the highest quality fine art reproductions that technology makes possible.

 Every archival gicle'e print offered on this website and in my bricks & mortar art gallery

 in coastal Delaware has been personally inspected by me and meets

 the highest standards of printmaking excellence.

 Giclée (pronounced shee-clay) is a French word meaning "to spatter out," a term that refers to the way ink is applied to paper or canvas by a large-format, high resolution (1440 dpi or higher), 10- or 12-color inkjet printer.
 Correctly made giclée prints are the most accurate and most enduring art reproductions available today.